pattern-lab/website/patternlabsite/docs/command-line.md

 ---

 # Using The Command Line Options

 If you're using Mac OS X all of the options for using the PHP version of Pattern Lab are available under the `core/scripts/` directory.
 Simply double-click on the appropriate `.command` file and the service should run.

-If you'd rather use the command line or aren't using Mac OS X here are the available options.
+If you'd rather use the command line or are using Linux or Windows you can use the following options:

     php core/builder.php -g
       Iterates over the 'source' directories & files and generates the entire site a single time.